How Much Weight Loss Is Good for You?

 There is no one-size-fits-all answer to this.
 It depends on various factors like your age, gender, ethnicity, and overall health.
 However, a safe rate of weight loss ranges from 0.5kg-1kg a week.

 To determine how quickly you should lose weight, calculate your Resting Metabolic Rate (RMR) first.
-It is the amount of energy the body needs to function at rest.
+This is the amount of energy the body needs to function at rest.
 It is also popularly known as Basal Metabolic Rate (BMR).
 Here is the RMR formula for men and women:

 - Men: (10 × weight in kg) + (6.25 × height in cm) – (5 × age in years) + 5